anapsix/docker-alpine-java/README.md

 ### Disclaimer

-By using Dockerfiles contained in this repo and/or container images derived from them, you are agreeing to any and all applicable license agreements & export rules related to unlimited strength crypto, etc..
+By using Dockerfiles contained in this repo and/or container images derived from them, you are agreeing to any and all applicable software licences, license agreements & export rules related to unlimited strength crypto, etc..